Anggun: 2017–2021: 8, The Voice, Mask Singer, and acting debut

 Her duet with Italian tenor Luciano Pavarotti made a great scene in European classical music market.
 Anggun attended The 3rd BraVo International Classical Music Awards on April 2, 2021, at Bolshoi Theatre, Moscow, Russia.
 She made a performance with virtual image Luciano Pavarotti and sang "Caruso".
 At that event, she received a Duet of the Year award because of her duet on "Caruso" performances.
-She continued the postponed Italy tour concert, starting in Sassuolo on 11 September 2021 and she visited Palazzo Dulcale.
-She performed at Piazzale della Rosa.
-On 12 September 2021, she performed at Piazza Capitolo di Aquileia.
+She continued the postponed Italy tour concert, starting in Sassuolo on 11 September 2021.